Need to sell the future? Let people feel it today

 First, we used visual storytelling, with its connected logic of how we got there.
 These charts — creating a tunnel from the present reality to the explored future — gave us the idea to develop a story, telling how we got to the future, using step-by-step storytelling of the changes.

 The second solution was a simulation using physical and digital objects.
 The participants interacted with an immersive space, with projections of “objects from the future.”
-Where the projections created a part of the setting that adapted to the objects, the Future Props aim was to create engagement.
+Where the projections created a part of the setting that adapted to the objects, the Future Props aimed to create engagement.
 Though not technologically functional, they generated insights into how people would use such objects.
 They showed the researched “urgent need.”

 Finally, we hired actors to engage in simulation-based interactions.
 Each assumed a researched Persona of the Future, and while briefed on general characteristics, they had the liberty to react and improvise based on the alignment.
 Visitors were encouraged to interact freely with the actors, ask questions and give/receive feedback, creating a new, empathic understanding.
 They were able to live in both the present and the future.
 It was a beautiful, inspiring, immersive way of communicating and connecting with the future.